 - College Preparatory Curriculum with English, math, social studies, science, foreign languages, fine arts, physical education, computer tech and electives

-Co-educational Day & Boarding School Programs for Students in Grades 9-12:
+Boarding & Day School Programs for Boys & Girls in Grades 6-12: